NIT-Administrative-Systems/dynamic-forms/docs/uploads.md

 # File Uploads
-File uploads are supported via Amazon S3 or direct uploading.
+File uploads are supported via Amazon S3 or directly to local storage.

+## S3 Uploads

 S3 Uploads are done in a multi-step process: